rob42/FreeboardPLC_v1_2/README.txt

 NEW: Freeboard interface pcb arrives.
 See https://www.42.co.nz/freeboard/news/custompcboardprototypearrives.html

-NOTES:

-Current build is done on a Kubuntu 12.10 linux laptop.
-It should build on any OS with a reasonably current version of eclipse IDE.

 If you just want the binary hex files to upload to the arduino mega they are in the Release[Mega_model] directory.

 **You can upload these with the installer https://github.com/rob42/freeboard-installer if you dont want to compile code.
+Windows causes problems with virus/firewall or something, best to use http://russemotto.com/xloader/

 You can configure the GPS type, and serial baud rates as follows: